mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 Save the file and see what it looks like on your browser! (make sure your development server is running).

-## What's next
+## What's next?

-- 👨‍💻👩‍💻 Follow the tutorial to explore other components
+- 👨‍💻👩‍💻 [Follow the tutorial](/joy-ui/getting-started/tutorial/) to explore other components
 - 💎 Check out what Joy can do on the features page
 - 📖 Read the Joy's principles to understand what it is for.